mcd500/stm32f411ceu-arduino/mujyuryoku-control-stm32f411/stm32-build-upload-run.md

 <img src="stm32-serial-print-setting-1.png" alt="SerialUSB2" width="1000"/>
 <br/>

-Change the Newlib to enable to user type float in the printf() function.
+Change the Newlib to enable to use type float in the printf() function.
+Without this change, garbled characters will be printed on the serial console right afte the place using `%f`.

 [![printf_float](enable_float_printf.png)](stm32-serial-setting-ss.mp4)
 <br/>